 It’s also, more or less, the first of the properly jokey, larky Avengers, though it kicks off in familiar style – a death before the opening credits, by the sword.

 1960s TV loved a “touché” and we learn that this killing of an enemy agent is the latest in a spate of them.
-While the enemy being murdered in quantity might ordinarily be a good thing, matters have got out of hand and the uneasy balance between spying organisations has been upset, leading to Steed being targeted in a tit-for-tat by a Soviet (we assume) hitman keen to even things up.
+While the enemy being slain in great number might ordinarily be a good thing, matters have got out of hand.
+The uneasy balance between spying organisations has been upset, and now Steed is being targeted in a tit-for-tat by a Soviet (we assume) hitman keen to even things up.

 After a bit of flashing wit and swordplay – Steed offering to his would-be assassin, “But I haven’t killed anyone for at least a week,” and “But that was a foil; my weapon’s a rapier” – our man heads off to the foreign embassy to see if he can sort things out.